Skip to content

 };

-&calc is a raw pointer, and bind_once stores it in the lambda's capture list.
-If calc is destroyed before the callback is invoked, the lambda holds a dangling pointer. std::invoke would then access freed memory through that dangling pointer—undefined behavior (UB), most likely a segmentation fault.
+mgr is a raw pointer, and bind_once stores it in the lambda's capture list.
+If mgr is destroyed before the callback is invoked, the lambda holds a dangling pointer. std::invoke accessing freed memory through a dangling pointer results in undefined behavior, likely causing a segmentation fault.

-Chromium uses base::Unretained to explicitly mark "I know this raw pointer's lifetime is safe," uses base::Owned to take ownership of the object, and uses base::WeakPtr to automatically cancel the callback when the object is destructed.
-Our simplified version does not provide these protection mechanisms for now—the safety responsibility lies with the caller.
-This is an important design trade-off, and we will revisit it in the hands-on chapters.
+Chromium uses base::Unretained to explicitly mark "I know this raw pointer's lifetime is safe," base::Owned to take ownership of the object, and base::WeakPtr to automatically cancel the callback when the object is destroyed.
+Our simplified version doesn't provide these protection mechanisms yet—safety is the caller's responsibility.
+This is an important design trade-off that we will mention again in the practical section.

 Summary